Time: 16:00 - 18:00

-You should be confident to ‘have a go’ singing in front of the class and have the time to dedicate to learning repertoire independently.
+You should be confident to ‘have a go’ singing in front of the class and be able to dedicate time to learning repertoire independently.

-This level requires an intermediate understanding of musical notation, and an ability to read music at around a grade 3 ABRSM level.
+This level requires an reasonable understanding of musical notation, and an ability to read music at around a grade 3 ABRSM level.
 Sight- singing is not necessary.

 You must be able to follow written and verbal instructions in English and engage in class discussions.